-What might surprise you is that many farmhouses' "white paint" isn't actually paint at all!
-There's a practical reasoning behind why they are colored this way, after all.
+What might surprise you is that many farmhouses' "white paint" isn't actually painted at all!
+There's practical reasoning behind why they are colored this way, after all.
 Namely, they're whitewashed with a lime-based mixture in the name of utilitarian logic.

 As it turns out, whitewashing your farmhouse has plenty of benefits.
-For starters, whitewash is cheaper than paint.
-Since it's just made of lime, water and salt, it can even be crafted by hand at home.
+For starters, whitewash is cheaper than choosing a shade of white paint color.
+Since it's just made of lime, water, and salt, it can even be crafted by hand at home.